 Technology and Aesthetics is an international symposium which aims to focus on how advances in technology provide a framework within which music, film and other artistic fields are developing – ushering through changes in the way sonic and visual art is perceived.
 This symposium takes a closer look at what these changes are – and where we are likely to be headed.

 Technology and Aesthetics is arranged as a “pre-NIME event” that leads up to the conference proper.
 Registration is provided for through our registration system.
-The symposium is organized by NOTAM in collaboration with the Norwegian Film Institute, and supported by the Norwegian Academy of Music and Arts Council Norway.
+The symposium is organised by NOTAM in collaboration with the Norwegian Academy of Music, The Norwegian Film Institute, The Norwegian Film School, Riksscenen and Sound of Mu, and with financial support from Arts Council Norway.

 More information about the symposium.